nkons/r2rml-parser/README.md

 http://creativecommons.org/licenses/by-nc/3.0/

-You can use the work as long as you attribute the work by providing a link to the project page and/or to publication [1] above.
+You can use the work as long as you attribute the work by providing proper reference (e.g. a link to the project page or a reference to [1]).

 ## Implementation

 Written fully in Java, using Apache Jena, Spring, and Maven.
 Tested against MySQL and PostgreSQL.

+## Publications

+[1] N. Konstantinou, D.E.
+Spanos, N. Houssos, N. Mitrou: Exposing Scholarly Information as Linked Open Data: RDFizing DSpace contents, In The Electronic Library, to appear (2013).